 With this Registered Report we are proposing to replicate the findings from the preliminary study: an attractive bias for the serial dependency of the IMI in the no-overlap condition, and a repulsive bias in the overlap condition.
 The empirical rationale for this replication study is two-fold: First, the repulsive bias we found in the overlap condition in the preliminary study was not predicted; second, due to a programming error, the orientation of item C in the ABC-retrocuing task was not recorded.
-Knowing the orientation of item C will be important for ruling out the possibility that the apparent serial dependency effects of the IMI aren't actually mediated through, and therefore attributable to, item C. By this alternative account, it is possible that the model's estimate of the repulsive influence of the IMI is direct influence on item C (i.e., an interaction occurring within the ABC-retrocuing trial) rather than the IMI's direct influence on the subsequent 1-item recall.
-Therefore, we will compare a model assuming a direct effect of the IMI against a model assuming an indirect effect of the IMI that is mediated by item C. Thus, this Registered Report will also help clarify whether or not the apparent influence of the IMI on the linked 1-item delayed-recall task is actually due to the influence of the IMI on item C.
+Knowing the orientation of item C is important for ruling out the possibility that the apparent serial dependency effects of the IMI aren't actually mediated through, and therefore attributable to, item C. By this alternative account, it is possible that the model's estimate of the repulsive influence of the IMI is due to the IMI's influence on item C (i.e., an interaction occurring within the ABC-retrocuing trial) rather than the IMI's direct influence on the subsequent 1-item recall.
+Therefore, we compared a model assuming a direct effect of the IMI against a model assuming an indirect effect of the IMI that is mediated by item C. Thus, this Registered Report also helps clarify whether or not the apparent influence of the IMI on item C.